 1. Use at least half a cup of liquid when pressure cooking

 A pressure cooker uses steam to build pressure that ultimately cooks the food.
-To create that pressure, the inner pot must have at least half to 1 cup of liquid.
+To create that pressure, the inner pot must have at least half to one cup of liquid.
 This is the only way to pressurize the unit, and it’s a crucial tip you’ll want to remember when using the pressure cooker setting on your Instant Pot.

 2. Use liquids other than water to add flavor